AlfonsoGhislieri/CV/README.md

 Nearly two years ago I embarked on my coding journey.
 It all started with a free course offered by Stanford University at the start of the Covid-19 pandemic.
 I stumbled around trying to make Karel the robot stop spinning endlessly for hours, as I struggled to figure out how loops worked.

 I was instantly hooked.
 I loved how much there was to learn.
 All the different rabbit holes to go down.
 The freedom to create anything.
 So I continued studying, learning new languages, creating programs, slowly making them more and more complex.
 I'd be lying if I didn't at times spend hours frustrated and unable to fix a bug which ended up just being a missnamed variable or a missing bracket.
-But, I knew that I was truly passionate about programming and therefore it was something I should pursue as a career rather than just a hobby.
+But, I knew that I was truly passionate about programming and therefore it was something I should pursue as a career rather than just as a hobby.

 Currently looking for a role where I can continue to learn and expand my programming knowledge.